DR MARK C. SINCLAIR

 Sep 2019 - Present

-I was recently appointed to a permanent Senior Lectureship in Computer & Information Sciences at Northumbria University, teaching in Java, object-oriented analysis, design and programming, embedded systems and IoT; and with research in evolutionary computation, visual computing, computer games and network design.
+I currently have a permanent Senior Lectureship in Computer & Information Sciences at Northumbria University, where I am programme leader for two MSc courses; supervise PhD, MSc and BSc students; lead & teach on MSc & BSc modules in Java, object-oriented analysis, design and programming, team project & professionalism, embedded systems and IoT; and with research in evolutionary computation, visual computing, computer games and network design.

 VISITING PROFESSOR OF COMPUTER SCIENCE, NATIONAL POLYTECHNIC INSTITUTE OF CAMBODIA